Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 198.  ### Question198
 What are the duties of the Development Team in a Scrum Team?

-- [ ] Removing impediments
+- [ ] Removing impediments.
-- [x] Making technical decisions
+- [x] Making technical decisions.
-- [x] Resolving team internal conflicts
+- [x] Resolving team internal conflicts.
-- [ ] Assigning value to the Product Backlog Items
+- [ ] Assigning value to the Product Backlog Items.

 _[⬆ Back to Top](#table-of-contents)_